New Zealand Celebrates 200 years of viticulture.

 New Zealand is a niche player, producing only 0.3% of the world’s wine and only accounting for 1.5% of the UK market.
-Nevertheless, the expansion of Kiwi wine is phenomenal, and the UK market has been a key element:
+Nevertheless, the expansion of Kiwi wine is phenomenal, and the UK market has been a critical element, as some statistics show.

-- The number of wineries has increased by 150% in 5 years.
-Now there are some 520, with a rate of establishment of one new winery opening every week.
-2019: While growth has slowed, there are 716 wineries, a further increase of 27%;
+The number of wineries has increased by 150% in 5 years.
+Now there are some 520, with a rate of establishing one new winery opening every week.
+2019: While growth has slowed, there are 716 wineries, a further increase of 27%.

-- 41% of New Zealand’s wine exports are to the UK, a market that saw a 50% growth in 2004-2005.
-In 2019, while the UK’s share of New Zealand wine exports has fallen to 30%, this reflects Kiwi success in diversifying exports to other countries.
-The UK is still New Zealand’s second-biggest market and one that continues to grow year on year;
+41% of New Zealand’s wine exports are to the UK, a market that saw a 50% growth in 2004-2005.
+In 2019, the UK’s share of New Zealand wine exports had fallen to 30% because of Kiwi’s successes in diversifying exports to other countries.
+The UK is still New Zealand’s second-biggest market and one that continues to grow year on year.

-- New Zealand wine commands ultra-premium pricing.
-The average retail price per bottle in the UK is the highest of any country over the last 7 yrs, and although it continues to fall, as volumes and discounting increases, it still stands at £6.55, 75% higher than the all-country average of £3.75.
+New Zealand wine commands ultra-premium pricing.
+The average retail price per bottle in the UK has been the highest of any country over the last 7 yrs, and although it continues to fall, as volumes and discounting increase, it still stands at £6.55, 75% higher than the all-country average of £3.75.

 2019: this trend continues.
 Marlborough, with 26,850 hectares, has 69% of New Zealand’s vineyard, with the lion’s share (21,415 ha) being Sauvignon Blanc.
-Marlborough and Sauvie dwarf all other New Zealand regions and grape varieties, respectively.
+Marlborough and Sauvie dwarf all other New Zealand regions and grape varieties.

 While there are no signs of consumer fickleness toward Sauvignon Blanc, most producers are expanding their ranges of other aromatic white wines, e.g. Riesling, Gewürztraminer, Pinot Gris and Viognier, and there are also considerable plantings of Chardonnay.
 There are many excellent examples of all these varieties, but arguably the variety likely to become the next success is Pinot Gris.

 Pinot Gris is a fast-growing category.
-New Zealand’s 4th most planted white variety, (behind Sauvignon Blanc, Chardonnay and Riesling), it will overtake Riesling to claim 3rd place by 2008.
-(2019, it’s 3rd) Marlborough and Hawke’s Bay presently account for over 50% of plantings, but plantings are expanding in all regions.
+New Zealand’s 4th most planted white variety (behind Sauvignon Blanc, Chardonnay and Riesling) will overtake Riesling to claim 3rd place by 2008.
+(2019, it’s the 3rd) Marlborough and Hawke’s Bay presently account for over 50% of plantings, but plantings are expanding in all regions.
 Pinot Gris has become the epitome of fashion.
-Many reasons are advanced for this, one being that it appeals to those tiring of Chardonnay, another that it is relatively straightforward to cultivate.
+Many reasons are advanced for this: it appeals to those tiring of Chardonnay, and another is that it is relatively straightforward to cultivate.
 A third is that it is an easy food match, particularly with New Zealand’s fusion cuisine.

 However, New Zealand Pinot Gris has not developed a single style.
 While its malleability makes for considerable interest and versatility, it does impede consumer perceptions of what the grape stands for.
 There are perhaps four identifiable Pinot Gris styles.

 The third style is recognisably New World, where the Alsace-style wine is given maturation in new French Oak.
-The amounts used vary by producer, from the subtle to the very high toast; in a way similar to that found with Chardonnay.
+The amounts used vary by producer, from the subtle to the very high toast, similar to that found with Chardonnay.

-Lastly and perhaps the greatest expression of New Zealand Pinot Gris is an off-dry style where a little residual sugar enhances the wine’s silky texture and balance.
+Lastly, and perhaps New Zealand Pinot Gris’s greatest expression is an off-dry style where a little residual sugar enhances the wine’s silky texture and balance.
 These wines are sometimes barrel matured and again age well.

 Over one hundred different examples of sweet “dessert” wines are made in small quantities in New Zealand, and a wide range of white grapes are used.
 Riesling is the most popular, but Chardonnay, Sémillon, Sauvignon Blanc, Gewürztraminer, Chenin Blanc, Pinot Gris and Viognier can all be found.